Hyperart Guidelines

 A Thomasson that does not fit the existing types, or whose type is unclear.
 Akasegawa expected the taxonomy to be incomplete.
 Submit what you find.

-What does not qualify: intentional public art, pure neglect, the merely old or ugly, works in progress.
+What does not qualify: intentional public art, pure neglect, the merely old or ugly, and works in progress.